 ii.
 Corporate Members, who are either libraries or are associations or institutes concerned with eighteenth-century studies in general or with some aspect of eighteenth-century studies.

-5.1 The Society has the following officers: a President; three Vice-Presidents, of whom one shall be known as the First Vice-President; a Secretary-General; an Assistant Secretary-General; a Treasurer-General; an Assistant Treasurer-General; a Congress Secretary.
+5.1 The Society has the following officers: a President; three Vice-Presidents, of whom one shall be known as the First Vice-President; a Secretary-General; an Assistant Secretary-General; a Finance Director; an Assistant Finance Director; a Congress Secretary.

 5.2 The officers shall hold office for four years and may serve as officers for no more than twelve years in total.